Everything You Need to Know About Shroom Bars

 Even in places where it may be legal, it should only be done under the guidance of a qualified healthcare provider and not for recreational purposes.
 That’s because psilocybin can have powerful effects on the mind and cause intense experiences that can be life-threatening.

-As you can see, shroom bars could cause several mental and physical side effects.
+As you can see, shroom bars could cause several mental and physical side effects on someone’s well-being.
 Additionally, long-term use of the chocolate mushroom mix can cause tolerance and dependency, which can lead to overdose symptoms.
 There’s also the potential for bad trips and accidental poisoning.

 However, some research suggests that shroom bars could have therapeutic benefits, particularly for treating mental health conditions like anxiety and depression.